hyosung11/Launch-School/Courses/JS109/glossary.md

 ### Pass-by-value

-Pass-by-value relates to **primitive** values that are passed into a function.
-With all primitive values, the value is passed by value and the function will receive a copy of the original value.
+Pass-by-value relates to **primitive** values that are passed into a **function**.
+With all primitive values, the value is passed by value and the function will receive a **copy** of the original value.

+When you pass primitive values to functions, you can treat JavaScript like pass-by-value.
+No operation performed on a primitive value can permanently alter the value.
+In other words, when you pass a primitive value to a function, you won't be able to affect the value of the argument passed to the function.

 Here's an example of pass-by-value: